Family Law in Israel

-Family law claims are highly complex, since they usually involve complex, charged relations between the parties as well as strong emotions, which often break out in crisis.
-In this field, feelings often outweigh economic, business and rational considerations, which makes it very difficult to manage the proceedings between the parties, and even reduces the chances of solving the conflict through arbitration and/or outside court.
-Unfortunately, family law conflicts sometimes even deteriorate into the criminal area, due to violence between family members, forgery and fraud etc.
+Family law claims are highly complex, since they usually involve complex, charged relations between the parties as well as strong emotions, which often break out in a crisis.
+In this field, feelings often outweigh economic, business, and rational considerations, which makes it very difficult to manage the proceedings between the parties, and even reduce the chances of solving the conflict through arbitration and/or outside court.
+Unfortunately, family law conflicts sometimes even deteriorate into the criminal area, due to violence between family members, forgery and fraud, etc.

-Therefore, and in order to settle disputes in this complex field, whether in or outside the court room, an Israel lawyer dealing in family law must possess both profound and complex legal knowledge and excellent interpersonal skills and a high level of emotional intelligence; these are necessary to bring the parties to the best solution for them, as quickly and with as much dignity as possible.
+Therefore, in order to settle disputes in this complex field, whether in or outside the courtroom, an Israel lawyer dealing in family law must possess both profound and complex legal knowledge and excellent interpersonal skills, and a high level of emotional intelligence; these are necessary to bring the parties to the best solution for them, as quickly and with as much dignity as possible.
 Naturally, this holds even truer when dealing with a conflict between partners with shared minor children, who are responsible for taking care of them together for a long period of time.

 Eli Shimony – Israeli law firm represents clients on all legal matters in Israel.
 For any questions please contact us and we will be happy to assist.

 By email: [email protected], By phone: +972-52-2769773, +972-3-5507155.

 The above is only general information and does not replace legal advice which is usually necessary before taking legal proceedings.